justin-firestone/EclEmma-Lab/README.md

+**Code:** Lastly, please submit your team's `AmongUsTests.java` file with your 20 completed unit tests

-The reflection paper can be turned in for the assignment on Canvas.
+The reflection paper and code file can both be turned in on Canvas for this assignment.